fozail-ahmed1/fozail-ahmed1/README.md

 -  Reach out to me via **fozailahmed02@gmail.com** 📧

--  Looking for a **SDE role** where I can demonstrate and improve my skills whist being an invaluable member to my organisation ! 💯
+- I am looking for an SDE position where I can demonstrate and enhance my talents while being an indispensable member of my organisation ! 💯

 <!-- Socials -->